confluentinc/confluent-kubernetes-examples/security/configure-with-vault/README.md

 Using the Helm Chart, install the latest version of the Vault server running in development mode to a namespace `hashicorp`.

 Running a Vault server in development is automatically initialized and unsealed.
-This is ideal in a learning environment, but not recomended for a production environment.
+This is ideal in a learning environment, but not recommended for a production environment.

 ```
 $ kubectl create ns hashicorp